Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Learn how to easily do a Florida LLC name search through the Florida Department of State’s business entity database.

-In addition to picking a unique name, there are a few restrictions to naming a Florida LLC.
+In addition to picking a unique name, a few restrictions exist to naming a Florida LLC.
 These include:

 1. Using an approved entity designator at the end of the business name: